What is a construction site diary?

 Separate shareholders will have independent objectives with regards to keeping records of construction progress and day-to-day activities.

 Keep site records; they are beneficial both to you and your clients

 Having daily construction logs is constructive for you and invaluable to your clients.
 Having your daily site logs gives you gainful insight on your construction site progress and situation.
 It makes it easier to demonstrate to your client the project’s continuous progress and the specific steps or processes they want to see.

-Your detailed daily documentation with photo attachments makes it easy to explain why this-and-that are taking so long to install.
-The site diary gives a complete step-by-step account of individual activities that form an entire process for example, setting up of foundations and panels, fixing seals, etc.
+Your detailed daily documentation with photo attachments makes it easy to explain why this-and-that is taking so long to install.
+The site diary gives a complete step-by-step account of individual activities that form an entire process, for example, setting up foundations and panels, fixing seals, etc.

 Your site diary: evidence for your work activities